notwopr/SEM_Apprentice/SEM_APPRENTICE/README.md

-_SEM_Apprentice is the property of the authors and owners of SEM_Apprentice (Anudha Mittal) and may not be distributed, copied, sold, or used without the express consent from them.
+_SEM_Apprentice is the property of the authors and owners of SEM_Apprentice (Anudha Mittal and David Choi) and may not be distributed, copied, sold, or used without the express consent from them.
 By using and/or possessing SEM_Apprentice code, you acknowledge and agree to these terms.
 Copyright March 15, 2023_

 __WELCOME TO SEM_APPRENTICE!__